History of Lane Johnson in Timeline

 January 4, 2014: First Playoff Game

-On January 4, 2014, Lane Johnson started his first career playoff game, which resulted in a loss to the New Orleans Saints.
+On January 4, 2014, Lane Johnson started his first career playoff game, where the Eagles lost to the New Orleans Saints 26–24 in the NFC Wildcard game.

-On June 30, 2014, it was reported that Lane Johnson was suspended for the first four games of the 2014 season for testing positive for performance-enhancing drugs.
+On June 30, 2014, it was reported that Lane Johnson tested positive for performance-enhancing drugs and would be suspended for the first four games of the 2014 season.

 January 29, 2016: Signed Contract Extension

-On January 29, 2016, Lane Johnson signed a six-year, $63 million contract extension with the Eagles, becoming the highest-paid right tackle in the NFL at the time.
+On January 29, 2016, Lane Johnson signed a six-year, $63 million contract extension with the Eagles, making him the highest-paid right tackle in the NFL at the time.

-On August 9, 2016, Lane Johnson faced a ten-game suspension due to a second PED violation.
+On August 9, 2016, it was reported that Lane Johnson would face a ten-game suspension due to PED violations.

 October 11, 2016: Suspension Upheld

-On December 22, 2016, Lane Johnson returned to the team for their Week 16 game against the New York Giants, following his suspension.
+On December 22, 2016, Lane Johnson returned to the Eagles for their Week 16 game against the New York Giants after serving his suspension.

-In 2016, the Eagles finished last in the NFC East division.
+In 2016, the Eagles finished last in the NFC East.

 December 19, 2017: Named to First Pro Bowl

-On December 19, 2017, Lane Johnson was named to his first Pro Bowl.
+On December 19, 2017, Lane Johnson was named to his first Pro Bowl along with teammate Brandon Brooks.

 2017: Starting Right Tackle